kylehakala/angular-resource-demo/README.md

     and just like that, filter parameters work like we'd expect them to.
 Now we can actually put these new capabilities to work.

+## Rapidly adding features

+The reason that all this crap was worthwhile is that now we have a ridiculously powerful way to sort and filter stuff without having to pull down every single model on the server and deal with the data in Angular.
+Let's start knocking out features.

+*   **Ability to sort student index by last name, first name, and date of birth:** All of this happens in `student.html` and `student.controller.js`.
+    Some highlights:

+    -   The `ui-sref-active` directive adds a class to a link if the state it's `ui-sref`'d to is active.
+We're using the Bootstrap list group to display students now, so we can highlight a selected student with one line.
+Sweet.

+    -   `$scope.$watch` lets you manually watch properties.
+In this controller, it detects changes to filters and sorting and hits the API with the appropriate parameters.

+    -   [`Moment.js`][moment] is being used for date work.
+It's really great.

 [3601-lab]: https://github.com/UMM-CSci-3601-S16/3601-S16-lab5_json-data-processing
 [barry]: http://www.morris.umn.edu/events/commencement/archive/2005/images/7.jpg
 [build-image]: https://travis-ci.org/dstelljes/angular-resource-demo.svg?branch=master